Learn more about the wellbeing and support services at York St John University.

 We pride ourselves on supporting our students through their studies with a variety of services.

 We work hard to make sure that you settle in and find your place in our vibrant community.
 Support begins as soon as you arrive at university with our Welcome Week activities.
 These introduce you to your course and your university.

 When you have enrolled, our full range of support will be available to you.
 Our services are designed to support you for your whole course and beyond.
 Our students are names not numbers to us - you will be more than a face in the crowd.

 We encourage you to check in with our careers service right at the start of your studies.
 They will help you make the most of your degree and maximise your opportunities to build up your skills and employability.

-We offer tailored advice and guidance throughout your studies and after you have graduated through our LaunchPad service.
+We offer tailored advice throughout your studies and beyond through our LaunchPad service.

 Student life will bring you lots of new opportunities but we know it can also be challenging at times.

 Our Welfare and Wellbeing team offer practical help and emotional and psychological support.
 We will work with you in complete confidence to decide the best support for your difficulty or issue.

 We have a multi-skilled team of dedicated professionals on hand to help you, including Blue and Jug, our therapy dogs.

 Our Disability Support team are here to help applicants and students with disabilities, long-term health conditions, mental health conditions or specific learning difficulties.